mdkarcher/phylodyn/README.md

 7. [LocalGenealogies](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/LocalGenealogies.Rmd): A short example of MCMC-based inference of effective population size trajectories from a sequence of local genealogies.
 Genealogies are assumed to be a realization of the Sequentially Markov Coalescent (SMC') model.
 The methodology is developed in [6]

+8. [Simulation](https://github.com/mdkarcher/phylodyn/blob/master/vignettes/LocalGenealogies.Rmd): A short example of simulation of genealogies under isochronous and heterochronous sampling scheme, illustraring methodology in [2] and [5].

 ## Datasets

 Datasets below can be found at: https://github.com/mdkarcher/PhyloData/